EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-mpi.md

 tools that will provide a binary interface between different MPI implementations, e.g. HPE Cray's MPIxlate software but these are not generally available yet.

-### Building a container image with MPI software
+### Building a Singularity container image with MPI software

-As before, we will use Docker to create our container image, upload it to Dockerhub and then use Singularity on the remote HPC platform to convert to a Singularity container image file and run a container based on the resulting container image file.

 This example makes the assumption that you'll be building a container image on a local platform and then deploying it to a HPC system with a different but compatible MPI implementation using a combination of the *Hybrid* and *Bind*